A Gringa’s Guide to Rio’s Carnival Parades

 As an observer, it’s easy to get lost in the extravagance and exuberance of Rio’s Carnival parades.
 They’re over-the-top, flamboyant, and outrageous.
 But for the communities who pour countless amounts of time, energy, and money into this pre-Lenten celebration, it’s a tremendous source of pride.
 And for a few days each year, thirteen samba schools capture the attention and ignite the imagination of the world.

 I attended Carnival on Monday, February 20, 2012.
 On this night, six samba schools performed: Sao Clemente, Uniao da Ilha, Salgueiro, Mangueira, Unidos da Tijuca, and Grande Rio.
-Over the next several months I’ll have posts featuring each of these parades.

 All of these photos were taken at the 2012 Carnival by Ascom Riotur.

 This gorgeous video by Jarbas Agnelli and Keith Loutit shows not only the beauty of Rio, but also the opulence of Carnival.